Thamer26/Capstone/README.md

 # User Requirements

- -	As a user I should be able to view all my answers past test scores and how I compare to other people in my class,cohort geography etc.
+ -	As a user I should be able to view all my answers to past test scores and how I compare to other people in my class,cohort,age group etc.
  -	As a user I should be able to view sample/practice tests and curriculums to study for
  -	As a user I should be able to see others test scores and compare where I stand.

 # Non Core Requirements

-	Timed and non timed tests as well as written and essay questions to be assessed by employers.
+ -	Timed and non timed tests as well as written and essay questions to be assessed by employers.
-	I should be able to login with gmail,facebook and github.
+ -	I should be able to login with gmail,facebook and github.